-- The council of a municipality has the right to govern on its own initiative the local government affairs of the local community; - Exercise the municipality's executive and - legislative authority, and to do so without - improper interference; - Finance the affairs of the municipality by charging fees for services and imposing surcharges on fees, rates on property, other taxes, levies and duties - Exercise the municipality's executive and legislative authority and use the resources of the municipality in the best interests of the local community; - Provide, without favor or prejudice, democratic and accountable government;
+- The council of a municipality has the right to govern on its own initiative the local government affairs of the local community; - Exercise the municipality's executive and - legislative authority, and to do so without - improper interference; - Finance the affairs of the municipality bv - charging fees for services and imposing - surcharges on fees, rates on property, other taxes, levies and duties - Exercise the municipality's executive and legislative authority and use the resources of the municipality in the best interests of the local community; - Provide, without favor or prejudice. accountable democratic and aovernment: - Encourage the involvement of the

-DUTIES OF MUNICIPAL DUTIES OF COMMUNITIES ADMINISTRATION
+DUTIES OF ADMINISTRATION

-- Be responsive to the needs of the local community; - Facilitate a culture of public service and accountability amongst staff - Take measures to prevent corruption; - Establish clear relationships, and facilitate co-operation and communication between it and the local community; - Give members of the local community full and accurate information about the level and standard of municipal services they are entitled to receive; - Inform the local community how the municipality is managed of the costs involved and the persons in charge. - Forms the machinery of a municipality - Undertake the overall management and coordination of the planning process; - Ensure that all relevant actors are
+- local - community; - Facilitate a culture of public service and accountability amongst staff - Take measures to prevent corruption; - Establish clear relationships, and co-operation facilitate and communication between it and the local community; - Give members of the local community full and accurate information about the level and standard of municipal services they are entitled to receive; - Inform the local community how the municipality is managed of the costs involved and the persons in charge. - machinerv Forms the of a municipality - Undertake the overall management and coordination of the planning process: - Ensure that all relevant actors are